-Any Retraction Notice that CDS determines to be incomplete, not in proper form or not duly executed, for all purposes, be void and of no effect and the redemption privilege to which it relates shall be considered, for all purposes, not to have been exercised thereby.
+Any Retraction Notice that CDS determines to be incomplete, not in proper form or not duly executed, for all purposes, shall be void and of no effect and the redemption privilege to which it relates shall be considered, for all purposes, not to have been exercised thereby.
 A failure by a CDS Participant to exercise redemption privileges or to give effect to the settlement thereof in accordance with a Shareholder's instructions will not give rise to any obligations or liability on the part of the Company or the Manager to the CDS Participant or the Shareholder.
+The Manager has the right to suspend retractions in certain circumstances.